shen_qing = "#212A54" # 深青色

 library(lubridate)

-<- economics |>
+econ <- economics |>

-econ mutate(yr = year(date), mnth = month(date))
+mutate(yr = year(date), mnth = month(date))

 plot_ly(econ, x=~mnth, y=~uempmed) |>

-with a numeric x and y axis).
+add_lines(color=~ordered(yr), colors="Accent")Scatter traces can be specified with a mode of markers (add_markers with a numeric x and y axis).
 This results in scatterplot.

 - Use

-to adjust the transparancy of scatter points.
+alphato adjust the transparancy of scatter points.
 It can combat with overplotting (points with exactly same x and y values).
 A location with more points shows less transparent.

 subplot(